Benchling-Open-Source/allotropy/src/allotropy/allotrope/schemas/adm/spectrophotometry/BENCHLING/2023/12/CHANGE_NOTES.md

 * Addition of fluorescence point measurment detection
   * Reasoning: proposed extension to the spectrophotometry model to support fluorescence measurement
   * Proposal: Request extension be reflected in the Allotrope schema
+* Addition of luminescence point measurment detection
+  * Reasoning: proposed extension to the spectrophotometry model to support luminescence measurement
+  * Proposal: Request extension be reflected in the Allotrope schema
+* Addition of absorption spectrum measurment detection
+  * Reasoning: proposed extension to the spectrophotometry model to support absorption spectrum measurement
+  * Proposal: Request extension be reflected in the Allotrope schema
+* Addition of fluorescence emission spectrum measurment detection
+  * Reasoning: proposed extension to the spectrophotometry model to support fluorescence emission spectrum measurement
+  * Proposal: Request extension be reflected in the Allotrope schema
+* Addition of allotrope cube.schema
+  * Reasoning: require validation of tDataCube objects based on dimension/measure concepts and units